DecisionsDev/odm-docker-kubernetes/authentication/Keycloak/README.md

 # Introduction

-In the context of the Operational Decision Manager (ODM) on Certified Kubernetes offering, ODM for production can be configured with an external OpenID Connect server (OIDC provider) such as the Azure AD cloud service.
+In the context of the Operational Decision Manager (ODM) on Certified Kubernetes offering, ODM for production can be configured with an external OpenID Connect server (OIDC provider) such as the Keycloak cloud service.

 ## What is Keycloak?